chuckjaz/invariant/src/files/files.md

 #### `size=:number`

 If specified the size will be at least `size` bytes.
 If the `size` is less than the size of the file then the file is truncated to the size.
 If the `size` is larger than the size of the file the size is zero filled to `size`.
 After the file is made `size` long, the rest of the write operation is performed.
-To just set the size, include the `size` query paraemter but no content in the request.
+To just set the size, include the `size` query parameter but no content in the request.

 #### `writeable=:boolean`